How Google Photos joined the billion-user club

 Make that nine.
 The company is announcing that Google Photos has crossed the billion-user threshold.
 It crossed the line earlier this summer, a little over four years after its debut at the Google I/O conference in May 2015.
 Gmail took a dozen years to hit a billion users; Facebook and Instagram, about eight years apiece.
 Which makes Google Photos’ growth spurt not only impressive, but unusually rapid.

 The app has certainly had some factors working in its favor.
 Google Photos ships preinstalled on Android phones, a powerful mechanism for getting it in front of vast quantities of new users.
 It’s also available on the web and as one of Google’s best apps for the iPhone and iPad.
-And it offers unlimited free storage—as long as you’re OK with having your photos and videos compressed using Google’s optimization algorithm—making it one of the web’s most tempting freebies.
+And it offers unlimited free storage—as long as you’re okay with having your photos and videos compressed using Google’s optimization algorithm—making it one of the web’s most tempting freebies.

 Still, Google Photos’ success was hardly preordained.
-The app is a spinoff from Google+, the social network otherwise known primarily for never having put a dent in Facebook’s hegemony.
+The app is a spin-off from Google+, the social network otherwise known primarily for never having put a dent in Facebook’s hegemony.
 (Google shuttered the consumer version in April.)
 Once spun out, it arrived years after other tools for storing, organizing, and sharing photos; Google even had another one of its own, Picasa, which it acquired back in 2004 at the same time that Flickr was taking off.
 Even now, Photos often isn’t the default photo app on Android phones: Samsung’s Galaxy models, for instance, emphasize their own Gallery app, with Photos squirreled away in a “Google” folder.

 Anil Sabharwal, the Google VP who led the creation of Google Photos, credits several factors for its success.
 In 2015, when it launched, the timing was finally right for Google to deploy a service that applied AI to billions of photos stored in the cloud.
 And the company built something that users could trust to take good care of their images.
 “We have this insane responsibility,” he says.
 “These are people’s most important memories.”